trustoverip/spec-up-t-website/docs/developer-documentation/back-end/publishing-to-github-and-npm.md

 ### Update version numbers

-::: warning
+:::warning

 It's easy to forget to update the version nummer in different locations.
 Please read carefully what is written below.

 :::

-Update the version number in four`package.json`'s.
+Update the version number in four locations in three`package.json`'s.
 The idea is to keep the version numbers of all repos the same.
 If you publish an update to NPM you have to raise the version number in four places:

 1. https://github.com/trustoverip/spec-up-t-starter-pack/blob/main/spec-up-t-boilerplate/package.json#L3
 2. https://github.com/trustoverip/spec-up-t-starter-pack/blob/main/spec-up-t-boilerplate/package.json#L8